d6lts/features/README.txt

 - `drush features-export [feature name] [component list]`

   Write a new feature in code containing the components listed.
+  If called with no arguments, display a list of available components.
+  If called with one argument, take the argument as a component name and attempt to create a feature with the same name.

 - `drush features-update [feature name]`